hashicorp/vault/website/source/api/system/leases.html.md

 }
 ```

-## Renew Secret
+## Renew Lease

-This endpoint renews a secret, requesting to extend the lease.
+This endpoint renews a lease, requesting to extend the lease.

 | Method   | Path                          | Produces               |
 | :------- | :---------------------------- | :--------------------- |